xuankimtran/docs-1/pages/katalon-studio/docs/how-to-test-different-locales-with-desired-capabilities.md

 3. Use Configured Desired Capabilities.
-After defining Test Case Variables, we override default language settings in Chrome by using [Configured Desired Capabilities](https://docs.katalon.com/katalon-studio/docs/introduction-to-desired-capabilities.html#passing-desired-capabilities-at-runtime).
+After defining Test Case Variables, we override default language settings in Chrome by using Configured Desired Capabilities.
+You can learm more about this here: [Configured Desired Capabilities](https://docs.katalon.com/katalon-studio/docs/introduction-to-desired-capabilities.html#passing-desired-capabilities-at-runtime)

 - Switch to the Script tab of your Test Case.
 - Copy and paste the below code into your script test.
 With this code, you can manipulate the locales of the testing browsers.